 This job description will be reviewed and updated periodically to ensure that it relates to the job performed.
 The work of all MATs and schools' changes and develop continuously which in turn, requires employees to adapt and adjust.
 The functions/responsibilities above should not therefore be regarded as immutable but may change commensurate with the grading of the post.
 In these circumstances it will be the aim to reach agreement on reasonable changes, but if agreement is not management reserves the right to make changes to the job description following consultation.
 Any major changes will involve discussion and consultation, which if wished, may involve a Trade Union/Professional Association representative.

-This post is covered by Part 7 of the Immigration Act (2016) and therefore the ability to speak fluent English is an essential requirement for this role.
+This post is covered by Part 7 of the Immigration Act (2016) and therefore the ability to speak fluent English is an essential requirement for this role

 Person Specification